jarodra/roadmap.sh-projects/DevOps Roadmap/Server Performance Stats/README.md

 # [Server Performance Stats](https://roadmap.sh/projects/server-stats)
-Write a script to analyse basic server performance stats.
+Script to analyse basic server performance stats.

 Goal of this project is to write a script to analyse server performance stats.